MoonOfKiwi/frontend-project-44/README.md

 ### Game "*Brain-progression*"

 **Description:**
-The user is shown an arithmetic progression.
+An arithmetic progression is shown to the user.
 There are one number, which is replaced by two dots in it.
-The user must determine this number.
+The user should determine this number.

 **Run:**
 ```bash